vagucs/harbournes/README.md

 ### Optimizations

-Harbor is a tool for using commercial applications.
+Harbour is a tool for using commercial applications.

 For emulation it works slow, however this work can be used so that the build is optimized and improved.